mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_bsdf.rst

 one could find a real-world desk that reflects 90% of all incident light.

-As another example of the necessity for a meaningful material description, consider the glass model illustrated in Figure :num:`fig-glass-explanation`.
+As another example of the necessity for a meaningful material description, consider the glass model illustrated in the figure below.
 Here, careful thinking is needed to decompose the object into boundaries that mark index of refraction-changes.
 If this is done incorrectly and a beam of light can potentially pass through a sequence of incompatible index of refraction changes (e.g. 1.00 to 1.33